 • “A Comparative Study of the Effectiveness of Cognitive-Behavioral Therapy and Medication in Treating Depression”

-These research proposals demonstrate the key elements discussed in this article, such as a clear research question, literature review, methodology, and expected outcomes.
+These research proposals demonstrate the key elements discussed in this article, such as a clear research question, a literature review, methodology, and expected outcomes.

 Conclusion